A3sal0n/FalconGate/README.md

 - Exim
 - PHP

-It depends also on several Python modules (see requirements.txt file for details)
+It depends also on several Python modules (see [requirements.txt](requirements.txt) file for details)

-### Installing
+### Installing FalconGate

-Follow the steps below to configure your device and install FalconGate from its repository.
+Follow the steps below to configure your device and install FalconGate from this repository.

 - Download and install the OS image to your Raspberry Pi or Banana Pi device